lemonvde/pipott_site/content/TTRPGs/PF2e/Otari/people/Machival.md

       <div><strong>"Nothin' personal, kid."</strong></div>
       <div align="right">- Machival</div>
   </div></div>
+</div></div>

+# Early Life in the [[Darklands]]
-</div></div>Machival was born deep in the Darklands, where the Cavern Elves dwell in the subterranean cities and tunnels far beneath the surface.
-From a young age, Machival learned the importance of caution, subtlety, and patience.
-Life in the caverns was harsh, and survival often depended on outsmarting more dangerous creatures and rivals.
-As he grew older, Machival’s talents for stealth and subterfuge became evident.
-He was trained as a scout and infiltrator, skills that would later serve him well as a bounty hunter.
-However, the oppressive environment of the Darklands did not suit his ambitions.
+Machival was born into the harsh environment of the [[Darklands]], where the [[Cavern Elf|Cavern Elves]] dwell in the subterranean cities and tunnels far beneath the surface.
+However, his life took a tragic turn when he was captured as a child and sold into slavery.
+His captors, [[Goblin|goblins]] who thrived in the shadowy depths of the [[Darklands]], purchased Machival and brought him into their tribe.
-# TODO: Fix this as he was captured and sold by Goblins
+# Life Among the Goblins
+Though initially a prisoner, Machival adapted to life with the [[Goblin|goblins]], learning their ways and customs.
+Over time, he befriended a young [[Goblin|goblin]] named [[Gox]], who became like a brother to him.
+The two shared a bond forged in the fires of survival, and together they learned the skills of tracking, hunting, and thievery.
+Machival’s natural aptitude for stealth and his quick mind made him an exceptional tracker, and he began to see the goblins as his new family.

+Despite the harsh conditions, Machival was resourceful.
+He began stealing from both enemies and allies alike, slowly accumulating enough wealth to buy his freedom.
+However, even after securing his release, Machival chose to remain with the [[Goblin|goblins]], living among them as one of their own.
+He honed his skills, becoming a formidable tracker and rogue, always with [[Gox]] by his side.

+Machival’s life was irrevocably altered when, during a hunting expedition, a group of adventurers attacked the [[Goblin|goblin]] tribe.
+When Machival returned, he found his home in ruins and his [[Goblin|goblin]] family slaughtered, including [[Gox]].
+The loss of his closest friend and the only family he had ever known filled Machival with grief and a simmering resentment toward the surface dwellers.

-Seeking more than mere survival, Machival left his home to explore the surface world, eventually finding his way to Absalom, the City at the Center of the World.
+With no ties left to the [[Darklands]], Machival left the ruins of his tribe behind and made his way to the surface, eventually arriving in [[Absalom]], the City at the Center of the World.

-Life as a Bounty Hunter in Absalom
+# Life as a Bounty Hunter in [[Absalom]]
+In [[Absalom]], Machival reinvented himself.
+His skills as a tracker and rogue made him a natural fit for the dangerous and lucrative work of a bounty hunter.
+He quickly established a reputation as a meticulous and cunning operator, known for his ability to track down even the most elusive targets.
+His past experiences made him cautious and thorough; he would spend weeks or even months gathering information on his targets before making a move.

-Absalom, with its labyrinthine politics and teeming underworld, proved to be the perfect environment for Machival’s talents.
-He quickly established himself as a reliable and discreet bounty hunter, taking on jobs that others found too dangerous or complex.
-His methodical approach to hunting down targets—meticulous planning, thorough reconnaissance, and the use of informants—earned him a reputation as one of the best in the business.
-Machival's network of contacts spans the criminal underworld, the black market, and even some of the more corrupt elements of Absalom’s high society.
-He knows that information is power, and he leverages his connections to ensure that he is always a step ahead of his targets.
+Machival’s network of contacts grew as he built connections with the criminal underworld, the black market, and even some of the more corrupt elements of [[Absalom|Absalom’s]] high society.
+He maintained a cold, calculated demeanour, always focused on the job at hand, but the pain of his past losses drove him to succeed where others might fail.

-The Assignment
-One of Machival’s wealthiest and most influential employers is a prominent Absalom politician.
-This politician, who remains unnamed but wields considerable power, is the father of the Seven Sisters.
-The tragic death of his daughter Miveyn during the Tournament of the Seven Sisters has left him bitter and vengeful.
-Desperate to restore his family's honor and make a public example of the man accused of her murder, the politician has hired Machival to find Glock and bring him back to Absalom alive.
-Machival takes the job seriously, not only because of the substantial reward promised but also because of the challenge it presents.
-Glock is a dangerous man, known for his strength and unpredictability.
-But Machival is not one to be intimidated; he begins his investigation by gathering all available information on Glock, tracing his movements, and speaking with anyone who might know where the barbarian has gone.
+One of Machival’s wealthiest and most influential employers is a prominent [[Absalom]] politician.
+This politician, who remains unnamed but wields considerable power, is the father of the [[Seven Sisters]].
+The tragic death of his daughter [[Miveyn]] during the [[Tournament of the Seven Sisters]] has left him vengeful.
+He hires Machival to find [[Glock]], the man accused of [[Miveyn|Miveyn’s]] murder, and bring him back alive so that he can be publicly tried and executed.

-Machival's investigation takes him across Absalom and eventually to Otari, the small town where Glock grew up.
-Here, he learns about Glock’s early life, his brutal upbringing under Yinyasmera, and his reputation in the underground fighting rings.
-Machival methodically pieces together the timeline of Glock’s life, noting the barbarian’s disappearance after the events in Absalom and the rumors of his escape to Almas.
-The trail leads Machival to Almas, but the lead dries up when he arrives.
-Unable to find Glock, Machival returns to Otari, hoping that the small town might still hold some clue to his quarry’s whereabouts.
-By a stroke of fate, Machival arrives back in Otari just as Glock returns, both men converging on the Otari Fishery, unaware of the other’s true purpose.

-In Otari, Machival is playing a careful game.
-He knows that Glock is dangerous, especially if cornered, so he opts to gather more information before making his move.
-Machival is content to bide his time, observing Glock and learning his routines, strengths, and weaknesses.
-The Fishery investigation provides Machival with the perfect cover; by working alongside Glock, he can learn more about his target without arousing suspicion.
+For Machival, the job is just another assignment, but the politician’s personal vendetta and the promise of a substantial reward add an extra layer of complexity.
+Machival begins his investigation by gathering all available information on [[Glock]], tracing his movements from [[Otari]] to [[Absalom]], and eventually to [[Almas]].
+However, the trail goes cold, and Machival returns to [[Otari]], where he unexpectedly crosses paths with [[Glock]].